Code-Institute-Submissions/acme-events/README.md

 9. [Credits](#credits)

 ## Problem Statement
 Events companies advertising online face a unique version of a common problem; they wish to capture the consumer's full attention at the point of peak interest and prompt the user to take action, however, the event itself may be at a distant point in the future.
-The ability to sell tickets or take bookings in advance therefore represents a tremendous advantage to their business.
+The ability to sell tickets or take bookings in advance, therefore, represents a tremendous advantage to their business.

-Third-party platforms to meet this need are in no shortage; however, a percentage of ticket sales is usually lost to platform fees, and the business loses control over how their material is represented when it's rendered on another site.
+Third-party platforms to meet this need are in no shortage; however, a percentage of ticket sales is usually lost to platform fees, and the business loses control over how its material is represented when it's rendered on another site.
 In addition, consumer interest may be lost as the customer clicks through to the platform and is often taken away from the event company's own website.
-In addition, such platforms depend on their revenue from maximising tickets sales across all events, and may therefore advertise related and even competing events to the customer.
+In addition, such platforms depend on their revenue from maximising ticket sales across all events, and may therefore advertise related and even competing events to the customer.
 In short, the interests of the company and the platform are not entirely aligned.

-Ideally therefore, an event company would have its own native booking system with integrated payment through a secure, reputable payment processing service.
+Ideally, therefore, an event company would have its own native booking system with integrated payment through a secure, reputable payment processing service.
 Such a system would not take the consumer-user away from the site and would allow them to make multiple bookings, even across multiple events, without leaving the site.

 While many future features may yet be implemented, Acme Events demonstrates this solution in practice.

 For an events company, localised reach and customer retention are both vital and often in competition if not well managed.
 This is a function of staging events in multiple locations within a broader geographical region; in short, a customer may be interested only in events which take place locally to them and these may occur only sporadically.

-Digital marketing tools can accomodate this, however, if mismanaged, these same tools can quickly become redundant.
+Digital marketing tools can accommodate this, however, if mismanaged, these same tools can quickly become redundant.
 Mailchimp provides audience "Groups" which can be used to divide audiences by self-selected criteria, such as interests or geographical region.
 This allows the site owner to target specific subsections of their subscriber base ("segments" of their Mailchimp "audience") when issuing a newsletter, ensuring each newsletter is best suited to reach its target audience.

 As a result, newsletters receive greater engagement and higher open and click-through rates, resulting in greater customer retention.
 Additionally, as well-targetted emails are less likely to be misreported as spam, the sender benefits from higher send-success rates, equally resulting in greater engagement.
 Although "Acme Events" is not operational in any region, the mechanics for this strategy are in place within the newsletter subscribe form in the site's footer.
 Here, subscribers can self-sort according to their interest in "Region 1", "Region 2" or "All Regions".

-Social media's advance audience targetting can also be of benefit, allowing an events company to maintain a global presence on the internet and yet appeal to local audiences when advertising.
-Facebook Adverts, for instance, allows the advertiser to define a geographical region for users to which a particular advert should be shown.
+Social media's advanced audience targetting can also be of benefit, allowing an events company to maintain a global presence on the internet and yet appeal to local audiences when advertising.
+Facebook Adverts, for instance, allow the advertiser to define a geographical region for users to which a particular advert should be shown.
 Combined with other factors, this increases the likelihood of engagement and interaction, as well as social sharing, while ensuring maximum cost-effectiveness.
 The other factors that might be used in social media advertisement include demographic and interest-based information, allowing the company to target users belonging to demographics considered more affluent or in possession of greater disposable income, for instance, as well as targetting specific interests and even professions.
-Given the variation in how this user information is often expressed, keywords used in social media marketting may show significant overlap, for example, "blacksmith", "blacksmithing", "metal work" "metalworking", "metalwork" and so on.
+Given the variation in how this user information is often expressed, keywords used in social media marketing may show significant overlap, for example, "blacksmith", "blacksmithing", "metal work" "metalworking", "metalwork" and so on.

 <img src="https://acme-events.s3.eu-west-1.amazonaws.com/media/readme/acme-events-facebook-example.png" alt="Example mock-up of Facebook page" width="75%" height="auto">

 For many platforms, a sense of engagement is also required in addition to paid advertising and can generate greater interest and enthusiasm.
 This involves creating original content likely to be of interest to the target audience.
 In our example case, that might range from blacksmithing tips and demonstrations to quickly-consumed and highly shareable humorous GIFs, videos and/or memes of Warner Bros. content featuring anvils.
 Although this does not come with a direct financial cost, a significant investment of time is required this should be borne in mind as a form of cost.
 Therefore, attempting to leverage social media purely as "free" advertising may be a false economy for many businesses.
-For Acme Events, some degree of paid advertising would be used in conjuction with content creation.
+For Acme Events, some degree of paid advertising would be used in conjunction with content creation.

 As a small business, Google Ads is not considered the first priority for Acme Events but this will be revised as the business grows.